How Long Will The Trauma Bond Last, Flourishing Hope Counseling, Kingsville, Texas

 Many people stay in toxic relationships fueled by the hope that their partner will change.
 Narcissists are often charming and persuasive, promising to change and offering brief periods of kindness or remorse after abusive episodes.
 These moments can reignite hope for a better future, trapping the victim in a cycle of waiting for a change that rarely, if ever, materializes.

 Hope in healthy spaces is wonderful and can provide long-lasting benefits.
-When a person is trauma bonded to a narcissist having hope the narcissist will change is dangerous.
+When a person is trauma-bonded to a narcissist, having hope the narcissist will change is dangerous.

 The Fear of Grief and Loss Makes the Trauma Bond Last Longer